 - A brand value of at least £50,000

-- Employ a qualified company secretary
+- Employment of a qualified company secretary.

 But why become a PLC over an LTD?
 This blog explores public limited business advantages and disadvantages and hopes to help you make the right choice about your corporation’s status.

 - Directional Insight from Shareholders: Becoming a public corporation is an invitation of partial ownership; an invitation that can reach hundreds and even thousands of people, depending on the size of your brand.
-This gives these individuals a direct line of conversation with your company, with the potential to extract ideas and experience to allow the company to evolve in ways a LTD can’t.
+This gives these individuals a direct line of conversation with your company, with the potential to extract ideas and experience to allow the company to evolve in ways an LTD can’t.

 Our Conclusion on Public Limited Business Advantages and Disadvantages

-Ultimately, the choice comes down to stability and risk.
+Ultimately, whether or not you choose to form a public limited company comes down to stability and risk.